 Open versus Closed Ended Questions

-Prepared by Dr. John V. Richardson Jr.
+Prepared by Dr. John V.

 UCLA Professor of Information Studies